 Shortcut of Unfreeze Panes in Excel

 As we can use the shortcut for freezing panes, we can also unfreeze them with the keyboard shortcut.
 Assume that our data is locked.
 As we can see that two gray lines, one just under the frozen rows and the other immediately adjacent to the frozen columns.
-And the shortcut for unfreezing panes is Alt + W + F + F. Now, let’s have a look at how it works.
+The shortcut for unfreezing panes is Alt + W + F + F. Now, let’s have a look at how it works.

 - Firstly, by pressing Alt + W + F on the keyboard, the Freeze Panes menu bar can be accessed.